Kampus Gardens, Aytoun St, Manchester M1 3GL

 McCaig will be creating an entirely new body of work, which coincides with the theme of A Modest Show.

-A collective Genesis project of digital works by Brass Art, Ed Florance, Mishka Henner and Pat Flynn, who all share a long relationship with digital media; photography, 3D modelling and film, exhibiting amongst the tropical foliage found in Kampus gardens.
+A collective Genesis project of digital works by Brass Art, John Carney, Jo Clements, Pat Flynn, Dave Griffiths, Mishka Henner, Andrew McDonald, Robin Megannity who all share a long relationship with digital media; photography, 3D modelling and film, exhibiting amongst the tropical foliage found in Kampus gardens.

 The neighbourhood is alive with events and home to local independent bars, restaurants and cafés.

 Kampus is a new build to rent development by HBD and Capital & Centric.